The Difference Between Red Light Therapy and Saunas

-But there is a narrow band of wavelengths that can penetrate human tissue much more effectively, some of these wavelengths have a unique ability to boost cellular function and energy.
+But there is a narrow band of near infrared wavelengths that can penetrate human tissue much more effectively, some of these wavelengths have a unique ability to boost cellular function and energy.
 A simple way to think of this process is that the photons in these wavelengths essentially charge your “cellular batteries.”

 What You Should Look for in Saunas and Red Light Therapy Devices

 In order to see benefits from a sauna, it needs to reach a certain temperature.
 Therefore, look for convection saunas that can sustain air temperatures between 170-200℉, the range cited in most published clinical literature.
 Alternatively, with infrared saunas, make sure to select one that provides an equal amount of heat using high-quality carbon emitters.
 Remember, saunas should provide heat as a form of therapy, so it’s important to understand the differences required for health benefits.
 Beyond that, be wary of additional unsubstantiated claims.

 In our guide to choosing a light therapy device, we cover many device considerations in great detail.
 You can also take this short quiz to see which Joovv is right for you.

 In general, look for a device that can deliver the right near infrared vs far infrared wavelengths and effective power/irradiance over a large treatment area.
 These factors will make all the difference in the world for the health benefits we mentioned above.

 Light Therapy and Saunas—Friends with Benefits!